 Why Manage Workplace Fatigue?

-After raising awareness of the factors that cause workplace fatigue (click here for helpful fatigue infographics you can hang in your workplace), the next step is to educate various decision-makers in the organization about why fatigue management is a critical part of company success.
+After raising awareness of the factors that cause workplace fatigue the next step is to educate the decision-makers in the organization about why fatigue management is a critical part of company success.

 Workplace fatigue results in: